Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

 The DPA Code sets out prosecutors’ expectations in relation to self-reporting.
 A key factor when deciding whether a DPA is appropriate, to be weighed with other factors relating to the nature and seriousness of the offending, is whether the corporate has been ‘genuinely proactive’ in its approach.
 This is measured by reference to the factors including the timing of a corporate’s self-report, and how comprehensive, relevant and useful the material is (particularly in the context of any potential action to be taken against individuals).

-The decision of the SFO in December 2015 to prosecute Sweett Group plc for the corporate offence of failure to prevent bribery under section 7 of the Bribery Act 2010 also illustrates this.
-Sweett self-reported to the SFO upon learning that a newspaper intended to publish allegations of involvement in bribery in connection with Middle Eastern construction consultancy agreements.
-Although informal discussions about DPAs did commence at one stage of the SFO’s investigation, they were unsuccessful; and Sweett was deemed to have been un-cooperative for much of the investigation, leading ultimately to conviction and the imposition of a fine of £2.25 million in February 2016.
-Sweett’s experience contrasts starkly with that of Standard Bank plc, with which the SFO agreed the first DPA in the United Kingdom in November 2015.
-The SFO, and subsequently the court, highlighted and commended Standard Bank for reporting concerns to the SFO within weeks of the suspicious payment, and within days of filing a SAR.
+G4S and Airbus managed to remain on the correct side of the dividing lines in relation to the timing of (and rationale behind) initial notification and the levels of co-operation provided thereafter.
+The decision of the SFO in December 2015 to prosecute Sweett Group plc for the corporate offence of failure to prevent bribery under section 7 of the Bribery Act 2010 provides an example of a case in which the SFO considered that both lines had been crossed – the timing and extent of Sweett’s co-operation rendered a DPA inappropriate.
+Sweett had self-reported to the SFO on learning that a newspaper intended to publish allegations of involvement in bribery in connection with Middle Eastern construction consultancy agreements.
+Although informal discussions about DPAs did commence at one stage of the SFO’s investigation, they were unsuccessful; Sweett was deemed to have been un-cooperative for much of the investigation, leading ultimately to conviction and the imposition of a fine of £2.25 million in February 2016.

 Considerations for reporting may broadly be broken down into two categories – matters firms must report under legislation or regulation, and matters they may choose to report in the hope of bringing about an earlier or more favourable resolution to an investigation.
 These are examined separately below.